yorkmuseumstrust/digital/docs/support/how-razorblue-prioritise-requests.md

 When you submit a support request, you just need to tell Razorblue what is happening for you.

-If you're not sure, check out these tips [Help Razorblue to support you](support/help-razorblue.md).
+If you're not sure, check out these tips [Making an effective support request](support/help-razorblue.md).

 ### An incident or a change